johnsonchmatc/madisoncollege_php_webdevelopment/Units/week01/week1.md

 * Software Engineer and Scrum Master at Getty Images
 * Author at Pragmatic Bookshelf
 * Owner at JohnsonCH, LLC

 ---
+#Internships
+^ Ask me about them if you are interested.

+---
 #Hobbies